Highlighting Waterford

 Why it matters

-There are many reasons to make a living will: to give guidance to your doctors and health care surrogates, provide clarity and closure to your loved ones, prevent conflict or disagreements among family members, and limit the emotional burden on your closest people at the time of your death.
+There are many reasons to make a living will: to give guidance to your doctors and health care surrogates, to provide clarity and closure to your loved ones, to prevent conflict or disagreements among family members and to limit the emotional burden on the people closest to you at the time of your death.

-Despite all these reasons, only 45 percent of U.S adults have a living will, according to a May 2020 Gallup poll.
-That means a majority of Americans are rolling the dice on who will be making decisions for them at the end of their lives.
+More than 80 percent of older adults understand the end-of-life transition is an important part of life, but only 33 percent have made a living will, according to a 2024 AARP survey.
+That means a majority of Americans are rolling the dice on who will make decisions for them at the end of their lives.

 This article originally appeared on AARP.org in August 2019